formkit/docs-content/essentials/forms.md

 ### Submitting via page request

 To submit a form via page request, simply leave off the `@submit` handler.
-Just like native HTML you can also provide an `action` and optionally a `method` attribute.
+Just like native HTML, you can also provide an `action` and optionally a `method` attribute.

 <example
   name="Text example"